awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-ta.md

 For information about the permissions needed to enable trusted access, see [Permissions required to enable trusted access](orgs_integrate_services.md#orgs_trusted_access_perms)\.

-You can enable trusted access using only the AWS Trusted Advisor console or tools\.
+You can enable trusted access using only the AWS Trusted Advisor tools\.

 **To enable trusted access using the Trusted Advisor console**
 See [Enable organizational view](https://docs.aws.amazon.com/awssupport/latest/user/organizational-view.html#enable-organizational-view) in the *AWS Support User Guide*\.